RJPearson94/terraform-provider-twilio/docs/resources/account_sub_account.md

 # twilio_account_sub_account Resource

-Manages a Twilio Sub Account
+Manages a Twilio sub account.
+See the [API docs](https://www.twilio.com/docs/iam/api/account) for more information

+~> Currently only sub accounts can be created via the API.
+Parent accounts have to be created via the Twilio console

 ## Example Usage